-Combined enrollment for both programs is limited to approximately 30 students each year to ensure a high degree of individual attention.
+This small program ensures a high degree of individual attention.
 In the LLM Mentor Program, all international students benefit from individual counseling with a faculty member and one-on-one mentor relationships with USF alumni who are practicing attorneys or judges.
 Students attend hearings, depositions, and other legal proceedings with mentors, as well as social events.

 This degree may be completed in two full-time semesters (August through May).
 A part-time option is available with approval from the program director.
 International students who graduate from this LLM program may be eligible to take the bar examination in California and other states.